Page last updated on September 7, 2023 at 2:32 pm

 A Special Event Permit may be required if your gathering meets any of the following criteria:

+Permits are separated into Large Event and Small Event.
 The permit process can take from three to five weeks to process.
 If the permit is approved the organizer will receive a Letter of Approval and an Invoice.
-Additionally, the organizer will need to provide a Certificate of Event Liability Insurance listing the City of Bloomington Parks and Recreation as an additional insured.
+Additionally, the organizer will need to provide a Certificate of Event Liability Insurance listing the City of Bloomington Parks and Recreation and the renter as additional insured.
 No event marketing should occur before permit approval.

 Events in Peoples Park